sanyogitasinghbgm-spec/movie-recommender-system/README.md

-# 🎬 Movie Recommender System
+# 🎬 CineMatch -- Movie Recommender System

 A **content-based movie recommender** built with Python, scikit-learn, and Streamlit — using the TMDB 5000 dataset from Kaggle.